-Under the terms of the Block 10BA PSC, during the initial exploration period which was extended by the Ministry of Energy for the Republic of Kenya and expired in April 2014, the Company and its partner were obligated to complete G&G operations (including acquisition of 200 kilometers of 2D seismic) with a minimum expenditure of \$3.0 million.
-The Company and its partner have notified the Ministry of Energy for the Republic of Kenya of their intention to enter into the first additional exploration period.
-Under the first additional exploration period which expires in April 2016, the Company and its partner are obligated to complete geological and geophysical operations, including either 1,000 kilometers of 2D seismic or 50 square kilometers of 3D seismic.
+Under the terms of the Block 10BA PSC, AOC and its partner fulfilled the minimum work and financial obligations of the initial exploration period which expired in April 2014.
+The Company and its partner have notified the Ministry of Energy for the Republic of Kenya of their intention to enter into the first additional exploration period which expires in April 2016, the Company and its partner are obligated to complete geological and geophysical operations, including either 1,000 kilometers of 2D seismic or 50 square kilometers of 3D seismic.
 Additionally, the Company and its partner are obligated to drill one exploration well or to complete 45 square kilometers of 3D seismic.
 The total minimum expenditure obligation for the first additional exploration period is \$17.0 million.
 The Company's current working interest in Block 10BA is 50%.